 - Another option for free dispersed camping is just north of town on Co Rd 50.
 Take a left on Co Rd 5 then a quick left on CR 50.
-Follow for a few miles to national forest.
+Follow for a few miles to the national forest.

-Read about the Camping near Winter Park and Fraser.
+- Read about the camping near Winter Park and Fraser.

-- There are a couple local ponds in Fraser, but the best fishing exists up north between Granby and Grand Lake in one of the many great lakes.
+- There are a couple of local ponds in Fraser, but the best fishing exists up north between Granby and Grand Lake in one of the many great lakes.

 Activities near Fraser